How to Export Models from Blender to Unity

 Root Bone Facing Global -Y-Axis, No Roll

-The last example we will take a look at is the root bone facing -Y direction, with it’s roll set to 0 degrees.
+The last example we will take a look at is the root bone facing -Y direction, with its roll set to 0 degrees.
 We will export using the Uncheck Use Space Transform method leaving the Bone Axes settings to default Primary Y, Secondary X, once again.

 In Unity, the root bone is rotated by 180 degrees on the Y axis.
 This time, there is discordance between both bone's axes and their respective Bone Axes settings.
 The bone's local Y axis points to global -Y when the Primary Bone Axis is set to Y, and the bone's local X axis points to -X, when it should point to X, hence the 180 rotation in Unity: